>> What does “Karama” mean?

 >> What is a social enterprise?

-Karama operates as a social enterprise, which means that we are a nonprofit organization that applies commercial strategies to maximize improvements in human well-being, rather than maximizing profits for external shareholders.
-In a nutshell, our main goal is empowering people, not making money for ourselves.
+Karama operates as a social enterprise to empower people instead of increase profits for ourselves.
+We're a nonprofit organization that applies commercial strategies to maximize improvements in human well-being, rather than maximizing profits for external shareholders.

 >> What is fair trade and how does Karama practice fair trade?